Gusto/ar-query-matchers/README.md

 This pattern is a based on how Rails itself tests queries: https://github.com/rails/rails/blob/ac2bc00482c1cf47a57477edb6ab1426a3ba593c/activerecord/test/cases/test_case.rb#L104-L141

+Currently, this gem only supports RSpec matchers, but the code is meant to be adapted to support other testing frameworks.

 ### Usage
 Include it in your Gemfile:
 ```ruby